 Yes, AGVs and MGVs perform the same work in multiple industries.
 The question put to our clients is whether they want their guided vehicles to be automated or manually driven.
-Automation offers a hands-off option where the autonomous guided vehicle drives itself through processes as determined by the client, for as many cycles as is required.
+Automation offers a hands-off option where the autonomous guided vehicle drives itself through processes as determined by the client for as many cycles as is required.
 MGVs operate the same way but require an operator to drive them.
-Otherwise, both the AGV and MGV perform exactly the same tasks I n an assembly, manufacturing and MRO scenario.
+Otherwise, both the AGV and MGV perform exactly the same tasks in an assembly, manufacturing and MRO scenario.

 IIoT for AGV and MGVs

 The Industry Internet of Things is another option to consider for both your AGV and MGV.
 IIoT allows your guided vehicles to talk to each other and to a master control panel alerting the client of parts wear and tear, battery life, and other integral system notifications.
-This preemptive information can drastically decrease down time in your facility further increasing your efficiency and safety.
+This preemptive information can drastically decrease downtime in your facility, further increasing your efficiency and safety.

 AGV or MGV Orders

-When looking to employ a custom AGV or MGV, do your research on design/build firms who can draw from years of experience and include multiple case studies like Handling Specialty.
+When looking to employ a custom AGV or MGV, do your research on design/build firms that can draw from years of experience and include multiple case studies like Handling Specialty.
 Contact our experienced technical sales team today for a quote on an AGV or MGV for your operations.